vimontgames/vgframework/README.md

 - Sync the depot.
 - Install the required SDKs and configure the environment variables.
-- Open the "vgframework.sln" solution in Visual Studio 2022 Community IDE.
+- Open the `vgframework.sln` solution in Visual Studio 2022 Community IDE.
 - Build & Run

 **Debug** and **Release** versions will start with the editor: